thedwncmpy/ns-cli/README.md

 # notion-cli

-`notion-cli` is a lightweight command-line tool for strict two-way sync between local markdown files and a Notion database.
+`notion-cli` is a lightweight command-line tool for strict sync between local Markdown files and a Notion database.

-The MVP keeps sync behavior deterministic:
+The CLI keeps sync behavior deterministic:
 - Exact filename-stem to Notion title matching
 - First-level directory to relation mapping
-- Strict failures on ambiguity/mismatch
+- Strict failures on ambiguity and mismatch
 - Single command surface: `ns`

 ## Install